 On the basis of the information analyzed about the job and about how the employee feels about his/her job.
 To check, if there is any sign of discomfort or dissatisfaction regarding their job.
 When you have evaluated this information, you need to see which method of job design you have to apply for the employee.
 There are various job design methods which are explained below in this article.

 After deciding on the job design method to be rolled out, HR needs to implement it in a successful way, where the goal of the individual and the company are in alignment.
 And you also need to guide the employee at every step about their role and responsibilities and why it will be beneficial for them to carry out the action for a particular job design method.

 Job Design Method & Techniques

-There are broadly 4 types of Job Design method and techniques that are used to bring some change in the job structure for an employee.
-Find below these method and techniques of job design:
+There are broadly 4 types of Job Design methods and techniques that are used to bring some change in the job structure for an employee.
+Find below these methods and techniques of job design:

 - Job Rotation

 Job rotation is the lateral shift of the job role or positions, it happens between the job levels, and it cannot be mistakenly considered a promotion.
 As it does not help the person to move up the ladder of his/her career.
 It is done on a temporary basis where employees are moved back to their previous job after a stipulated time.
 It has many benefits like:

 Learning: When the employees are getting the opportunity to carry out a new role, they will definitely get to learn one or the other thing.
 It becomes a great way to transfer, knowledge skills, and competencies that lead to human capital accumulation.